Entanglement asymmetry in periodically driven quantum systems: CFT on a strip

-For a CFT, $\rho_A \exp[-i \alpha'_{j} Q]$ has the natural interpretation of a reduced density matrix in the presence of an Abelian flux; more precisely, the computation of ${\rm Tr}[\rho_{Q A}^n]$ can be achieved by using the replica method \cite{cardyref1} in a $n$-sheeted Riemann geometry ${\mathcal R}_n$ which is glued along the cuts in every sheet.
+For a CFT, $\rho_A \exp[-i \alpha'_{j} Q_A]$ has the natural interpretation of a reduced density matrix in the presence of an Abelian flux; more precisely, the computation of ${\rm Tr}[\rho_{Q A}^n]$ can be achieved by using the replica method \cite{cardyref1} in a $n$-sheeted Riemann geometry ${\mathcal R}_n$ which is glued along the cuts in every sheet.
 For the strip geometry, after a mapping to the UHP, each of these sheets is extended in the UHP and threaded by Aharanov-Bohm fluxes.
 In terms of the fields living on ${\mathcal R}_n$ such a flux threading can be implemented using the boundary condition

 for $x \in A$, where $j=1...n$ denotes the sheet index.
 As shown in Ref.\ \cite{sela1}, such a flux can be inserted by using a local primary operator ${\mathcal P_j}$ living on the end points of subsystem $A$.
-We note here that the fluxes incorporated in \cite{sela1} had same weight $e^{-i\alpha}$ in every sheet since the charges considered commute with the reduced density matrix.
-This translates to $\alpha'_{j}=0$ in $j^{\rm th}$ sheet and hence $\rho_{AQ} = \rho_{A}$.
-In contrast, we demand $[\rho_{A},Q] \neq 0$; this results in unequal weight of fluxes at every sheet as described in Eqs.\ \ref{equiv trace} and \ref{bc1}.
-Since the computation of entanglement is most easily achieved in terms of a twist operators ${\mathcal T}$ which also lives on the boundary of the subsystem, one can compute the reduced projected density matrix using composite twist operators ${\mathcal T}_j= {\mathcal T P_j}$ living on the boundary.
+Since the computation of entanglement is most easily achieved in terms of a twist operators ${\mathcal T}$ which also lives on the boundary of the subsystem, one can compute the reduced projected density matrix using composite twist operator living on the boundary \cite{sela1}.

 To compute the entanglement entropy, we now follow Refs.\ \cite{cardyref1,sela1} and carry out a uniformizing transformation

 which maps ${\mathcal R}_n$ to a disk (which is conformally (global) equivalent to the UHP); the endpoints $z_{\pm}$ are mapped to $z_+ \to 0$ and $z_- \to \infty$.
 Note that the strip coordinates $w$ are related to $z$ by the standard relation $ z= e^{\pi w/L}$.
 The stress energy on ${\mathcal R}_n$ can therefore be written as